 Let me start by saying I am no expert.
-I’m not a counselor or professional.
+I’m not a counsellor or professional.
 What I am is a woman that has lots of experience… good, bad and ugly with sex.

 If you are in an abusive relationship please talk to someone.
 There is nothing you can change about you that will stop the abuse.
 It is NOT your Fault!
 There is something wrong with him that needs fixing… not wrong with you that needs fixing.
 There are safe places.
 Please find one.
 Get out.
 He lied.
 There are people who WILL believe you.
 Please find one.
 Get out.
 Get help.
 You do not deserve this.
 I promise you did nothing wrong.
 You are loved by God and God would want you to get help, not try to fix the situation and continue being hurt.

 My husband is a visual creature.
 Yours too.
-Naked is one of their favorite words.
+Naked is one of their favourite words.
 He needs to see me naked.
-I am the only one who can fulfill my husbands sexual needs.
-Fulfill his visual need for sexual stimulation.
+I am the only one who can fulfil my husband’s sexual needs.
+Fulfil his visual need for sexual stimulation.